 .

-DASH supports asylum seekers in Kirklees (Huddersfield) and beyond.
-Services include asylum casework (OISC Level 1), welfare support including help with housing, health and education.
-Drop-ins offering advocacy, casework, destitution support, English classes and social activities.
+DASH supports asylum seekers in hardship or distress in Kirklees (Huddersfield) and beyond.
+We preserve and protect their physical and mental health, help to educate and train local people, asylum seekers and refugees, to improve social cohesion within the wider community.
+Services include asylum casework (OISC Level 2), welfare support , help with housing, health and education.
+Drop-ins offer advocacy, casework, destitution support, English classes and social activities.

 DRAC runs a twice weekly Drop-In offering advice, advocacy and support in a safe and welcoming environment.
 Help is available to find legal advice, education, healthcare, benefits, faith groups,volunteering opportunities and more.
 Basic food, toiletries and some clothing is available for destitute asylum seekers.
 There are also English classes and monthly workshops.